Penn State University Resources:

 Images for Publication:

-Over 6,000 images provided by the Metropolitan Museum of Art available through ARTstor are publication-quality images and are available free-of-charge for use in scholarly publications.
+Includes images from the Dallas Museum of Art, Indianapolis Museum of Art, Getty Photo Archives, the Mellink Archive at Bryn Mawr College, The Metropolitan Museum of Art, Northeastern University Library’s collection of Ramon Casas sketchbooks, Princeton University Art Museum, The Walters Art Museum, and Yale University Art Museum.
 These images will have an IAP icon below the thumbnail.
 Users will have to agree to a terms and conditions statement to download the publication-quality images.

 "A nonprofit corporation dedicated to making it easier for people to share and build upon the work of others, consistent with the rules of copyright.
 Provides free licenses and other legal tools to mark creative work with the freedom the creator wants it to carry, so others can share, remix, use commercially, or any combination thereof."